Campaigns & Policy

 - Offer brief advice for hazardous drinking

-Alcohol Focus Scotland endorses the recommendations in Health First an evidence-based alcohol strategy for the UK.
+Alcohol Focus Scotland endorses the recommendations in Health First (PDF) an evidence-based alcohol strategy for the UK.

 Which approaches are least effective in reducing alcohol harm?